axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

 The system is composed of several decoupled services that communicate over HTTP:

 - **Frontend (React/Vite)**: UI for wallet connection, content upload, and marketplace browsing.
 Found in `client/ai-lens-labs`.
-- **Resource Server (Node/Express)**: The primary backend responsible for content storage, listing, and enforcing the 402 paywall.
-See `Docs/resource-server.md` for full details.
-Found in `client/ai-lens-labs/server`.
+- **Veridian Service (Node/Express)**: The unified backend responsible for content storage, listing, payment processing, and enforcing the 402 paywall.
+Combines Resource Server and Service Agent functionality.
+Found in `service/`.
 - **Evaluator Agent (Node/Express)**: A standalone microservice that uses AI (Gemini) to assign a fair price and relevant keywords to markdown content.
-- **Service Agent (Node/Express)**: An A2A (Application-to-Application) proxy that forwards payment-related headers (`X-PAYMENT`) from a client to the Resource Server.
-- **Client Agent (Demo Script)**: A script that orchestrates the discovery and purchase flow by calling the Evaluator Agent and then the Service Agent.
+- **Client Agent (Demo Script)**: A script that orchestrates the discovery and purchase flow by calling the Evaluator Agent and then the Veridian Service.
 - **Smart Contract (Solidity, Polygon Amoy)**: Non-transferable ERC-721-like content token storing `keccak256(content)` in metadata.
 - **x402 Facilitator**: External service that verifies payments and can issue payment receipts/tokens.

 Data flow
 1) **Discovery**: Client Agent calls Evaluator Agent's `/match_topic` endpoint to find the hash of relevant content.
-2) **First Request**: Client Agent requests content from the Service Agent (`/a2a/content/:hash`), which proxies the request to the Resource Server.
+2) **First Request**: Client Agent requests content from the Veridian Service (`/a2a/content/:hash`).
-3) **Invoice**: The Resource Server responds with a `402 Payment Required` and invoice details.
-The Service Agent forwards this response to the Client.
+3) **Invoice**: The Veridian Service responds with a `402 Payment Required` and invoice details with the actual content price.
 4) **Payment**: Client Agent pays the invoice (e.g., via a facilitator) and receives a payment payload.
-5) **Authorized Request**: Client Agent retries the request to the Service Agent, this time including an `X-PAYMENT` header with the payment payload.
+5) **Authorized Request**: Client Agent retries the request to the Veridian Service, this time including an `X-PAYMENT` header with the payment payload.
-6) **Verification & Delivery**: The Service Agent forwards the request.
-The Resource Server verifies the payment and, if valid, returns the full content, which is then forwarded back to the Client.
+6) **Verification & Delivery**: The Veridian Service verifies the payment and, if valid, returns the full content directly.

 ---